puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/authorization-resources/self-subject-access-review-v1.md

     fieldSelector describes the limitation on access based on field.
 It can only limit access, not broaden it.

     This field is alpha-level.
-To use this field, you must enable the `AuthorizeWithSelectors` feature gate (disabled by default).
+To use this field, you must enable the `AuthorizeWithSelectors` feature gate (turned off by default).

     <a name="FieldSelectorAttributes"></a>
     *FieldSelectorAttributes indicates a field limited access.
 Webhook authors are encouraged to * ensure rawSelector and requirements are not both set * consider the requirements field if set * not try to parse or consider the rawSelector field if set.
 This is to avoid another CVE-2022-2880 (i.e. getting different systems to agree on how exactly to parse a query is not something we want), see https://www.oxeye.io/resources/golang-parameter-smuggling-attack for more details.
 For the *SubjectAccessReview endpoints of the kube-apiserver: * If rawSelector is empty and requirements are empty, the request is not limited. * If rawSelector is present and requirements are empty, the rawSelector will be parsed and limited if the parsing succeeds. * If rawSelector is empty and requirements are present, the requirements should be honored * If rawSelector is present and requirements are present, the request is invalid.*